 This belief was considered fact until the study of epigenetics proved otherwise..
 Although genes may make you vulnerable to certain conditions, they do not destine you to a specific illness.
 Unless you are in the five percent of the population with a heritable disease (like sickle cell anemia and hemophilia), your lifestyle is a much higher predictor of risk than your genes.
 Making healthy choices will go far in keeping troublesome genes turned off.

-Just like safety, beliefs about health have to do with feelings of deserving and being worthy.
-They are common and show up in a lot of ways.
+Just like safety, limiting beliefs about health and your ability to get well have to do with feelings of deserving and being worthy.
+These beliefs are common and show up in a lot of ways.
 You may feel unworthy or undeserving of good relationships, enough money, love, health, happiness, etc..
-Perhaps you see your illness as some kind of punishment or karma.
+Perhaps you see your health condition as some kind of punishment or karma.

 Chances are, if you feel that way in one area of your life, it is spilling over into others.
-Guilt, shame, blame and low self esteem are indicators of this limiting belief.
+Guilt, shame, blame and low self esteem are indicators of this thought pattern.

 Regardless of why you consider yourself undeserving, it is possible to develop feelings of worth.
+You do deserve to get well.
 Releasing techniques can help you neutralize this limiting belief and any other beliefs about health and healing that interfere with your well-being.

 On the other hand, the nocebo effect makes true beliefs that certain medications and treatments will harm you.

-If you find yourself feeling better on your way to the doctor's office, you likely hold this subconscious belief.
+If you find yourself feeling better on your way to the doctor's office, you likely hold this subconscious program.

 Limiting beliefs about health can be powerfully helpful or powerfully dangerous, depending on your situation.
 This is one of them.